 When you donate clothing, food and other goods to The Bowery Mission, you impact the lives of people struggling with homelessness and poverty in the New York metro area.
-Each year, our donors and volunteers help the Mission provide more than 46,380 articles of clothing to men and women in desperate need of help.
+Thank you for considering a gift-in-kind donation to The Bowery Mission to help our neighbors in need.

 If you drop off the item(s) in person, you will be given an in-kind gift receipt that describes the donation.
 If the value exceeds $500 and you claim the donation on your federal tax return, you may be required to file IRS Form 8283 and obtain an appraisal of the value.